Maithili/SpatioTemporalObjectTracking/README.md

      style="float: center;" />

 ### Running this model
 To run the model on the existing dataset, you can use the `run.py` with the path to the dataset and config file. e.g. `python3 ./run.py --path=$dataset`.
-To run a batch using existing configuration with baselines and ablations, use `runRoutines.sh`.

 Some common things to do are:
 - Running the model as is on a dataset